BobbyDXL/RecFix-Extension-Firefox/README.md

-# RecFix - YouTube Recommendations Manager
+# RecFix - YouTube Recommendations Manager for Firefox

-RecFix is a Chrome extension that helps you take control of your YouTube recommendations.
+RecFix is a Firefox extension that helps you take control of your YouTube recommendations.
 It allows you to analyze your current recommendations, filter out unwanted content, and guide YouTube's algorithm towards content you actually want to see.

 ## Features